 The Shrewsbury High School Crew program was founded by Kenneth F. Burns in 1937.
-The Spring rowing season of 2017 will mark the 80th anniversary of the Shrewsbury High School Crew program.
+The Spring rowing season of 2017 marked the 80th anniversary of the program.

-Girls crew came on the scene in 1975, with Barbara Burns Caron as the first coach.
+Girls crew at Shrewsbury High School started in 1975, with Barbara Burns Caron as the first coach.
 Barbara coached until her retirement in 1994.
-Girls crew brought a whole new realm to the Shrewsbury crew.
-Between the two programs, yearly there were over 120 participants, until the DRC was built and space saw the program having to cut those trying out to keep the numbers below 90.
+Girls crew brought a new dynamic to competitive rowing in Shrewsbury.
+Between the two programs, there were over 120 participants.
+Once the Donahue Rowing Center (DRC) was built and SHS Crew relocated their boathouse to this facility, the boys and girls programs scaled the rosters down to 90 rowers.

 “A great art, is rowing.
 It’s the finest art there is.
 It’s a symphony of motion.
 And when you’re rowing well, why it’s nearing perfection.
 And when you reach perfection, you’re touching the divine.
 It touches the you of you’s, which is your soul,” – George Pocock.

-Over the years the crew has been supported first and foremost by its coaches, the Town of Shrewsbury, and more recently by very generous benefactors, many of whom rowed for Coach Burns.
-Irving “Jim” Donahue, Jr. and his family have been the biggest contributors to facilities and equipment.
-Fitz Coghlin, the families of Forrest “Clink” Miner and Bob Doyle, and Anthony “Spag” Borgatti have all been very generous in support of the program.
-Numerous donors over the years have generously given money towards ergs, oars, boats, and electronics.
+Over the years, SHS Crew has been supported first and foremost by its coaches, the Town of Shrewsbury, and more recently by very generous benefactors, many of whom rowed for Coach Burns.
+Irving “Jim” Donahue, Jr. and his family have been the largest donors to the program.
+Fitz Coghlin, the families of Forrest “Clink” Miner, Bob Doyle, and Anthony “Spag” Borgatti have all been very generous in their support of the program.
+Beyond these generous donors, a large number have donated to fund boats, oars and a variety of training equipment.

-In 1987 a 50th anniversary of crew celebration was held here.
+In 1987 the program hosted a 50th anniversary of crew celebration.
 People came from all over the country to attend.
-There was a banquet Friday night, with Jim Donahue as Master of Ceremonies, and an outing on Saturday at Regatta Point.
-A learn to row seminar for family and friends of crewmembers, a cookout, and races for alumni crews were all highlights of the day.
+There was a banquet Friday night with Jim Donahue as Master of Ceremonies and an outing on Saturday at Regatta Point.
+A learn-to-row seminar for family and friends of crewmembers, a cookout, and races for alumni crews were all highlights of the day.

 SHS Crew is a member of the following organizations: USRA (United States Rowing Association), NEIRA (New England Interscholastic Rowing Association), MPSRA (Massachusetts Public School Rowing Association), and the QRA (Quinsigamond Rowing Association).